davisor/davisor/README.md

 - Hello I am Dav or Davisor, from Canada : )
-- I've been teaching myself many linux, docker and using android studio.
+- I've been teaching myself linux, docker and android studio.
-- Just a hobby but am looking to learn how "repositories" work.